Klhmt/HDReady/README.md

 # HDReady
-This is a HDR software fully written in Python.
+DHReady is an image merging software fully written in Python.
 This is a project in development, your help will always be appreciated!

 ## What's the purpose of this project?